 This ingredient’s super power?
 It can hold 1,000 times its own weight in water.
 (That’s sort of like you holding up a whale.
 Crazy, right?).
 Hyaluronic acid is naturally present within your entire body and has the consistency of a viscous gel.
 It acts as a lubricant to help your joints, muscles, and nerves function smoothly.
 Think of it like the oil in a car engine.

 So what specifically does it do for your skin?
-It is the supreme humectant, not only drawing vital water in to your skin, but also holding on to it and preventing moisture loss.
+This supreme humectant not only draws vital water in to your skin, but also holds on to it and prevents moisture loss.
 This provides both immediate and long-term hydration benefits, so your skin can maintain a plump, hydrated, radiant, and smooth appearance.
+“Hyaluronic acid is a dermatologist favorite ingredient because it plumps up your skin with hydration, giving it a youthful, dewy look.
+It also makes fine dry lines and wrinkles appear less obvious,” explains Clinique Derm Pro Dr. Michelle Henry, a board-certified dermatologist based in New York City.

 The caulk in the leaky roof.